KarMiles/physio-clinic/README.md

     - A limited use of custom-made JavaScript has been employed to enhance functionality of the website.
 - Python - within the Django framework Python 3 is the main language used to run its back-end logic.

-**Frameworks, modules and libraries and other tools**
+## 5.ii Frameworks and libraries

 Frameworks and modules
 - Django (https://www.djangoproject.com/)
     - This project was built with Django framework.
     - For testing Django unit test was utilized.

-- Python modules
+- Python packages

-    The following modules are used for the project.
+    The following packages are used for the project.
 All modules can be found in requirements.txt file.
     - asgiref==3.5.2
     - cloudinary==1.29.0
     - dj-database-url==0.5.0